Brunch in Sydney

 Fine dining brunch

 In Sydney, brunch can take you around the world.
-At Efendy in Balmain you can tuck into a Turkish-inspired feast, at Rising Sun Workshop in Newtown have Japanese breakfast ramen, head to Shuk in Bondi for Israeli cuisine or go to Lankan Filling Station in East Sydney for a Sri Lankan start to the day.
+Efendy in Balmain serves up a Turkish-inspired feast while Rising Sun Workshop in Newtown has an unbelievable Japanese breakfast ramen on the menu.
+Lankan Filling Station in East Sydney gives you a Sri Lankan start to the day and Shuk in Bondi is unbeatable for Israeli cuisine.
+The Woods Pantry in Villawood is known for its Lebanese-inspired menu of baked eggs, mezze plates and knafeh French toast.